-Doctors and surgeons will recommend a surgery based on the underlying condition and the patient’s specific needs.
+Doctors and surgeons will recommend certain surgeries based on the underlying condition and the patient’s specific needs.
 They most likely will attempt a minimally-invasive surgery before resorting to something like a total joint replacement.
 Some common types of surgery include:

-- Arthroscopy: using a tiny camera for guidance and tiny surgical tools, doctors can make a diagnosis of a condition or make small repairs to an injury once spotted.
-This surgery requires only one or two small incisions, and is not considered major surgery.
+- Arthroscopy: using a tiny camera for guidance and tiny surgical tools, doctors can make a diagnosis of a condition or make small repairs to an injury.
+This surgery requires only 1 or 2 small incisions and is not considered major surgery.
 The recovery time from arthroscopy varies depending on what was accomplished during the procedure and the patient’s needs, but it is generally shorter than major surgery.

-- Spinal or Bone Fusion: pain that is caused by the space between bones (which is most often the cartilage in a joint, or in the spine’s case, the cartilage between vertebrae) can become worn down naturally over time.
-A solution for this is to remove the soft tissue that is causing problems, and fuse two bones together.
-Most fusion surgery is spinal fusion, connecting one vertebrae to another, though surgeons can perform bone fusion in other parts of the body like the foot for the same reasons.
+- Spinal or bone fusion: pain that is caused by the space between bones can become worn down naturally over time.
+A solution for this is to remove the soft tissue that is causing problems and fuse two bones.
+Most fusion surgery is spinal fusion, connecting one vertebra to another, though surgeons can perform bone fusion in other parts of the body like the foot for the same reasons.

-- Joint Replacement: doctors may decide that a joint is too unstable, too degenerated, or too dangerous for a patient to continue using as is.
+- Joint replacement: doctors may decide that a joint is too unstable, degenerated, or dangerous for a patient to continue using.
 When this occurs, they may elect to replace parts of a joint – or the entire structure.
-The recovery time for this surgery can be long, and physical therapy can be difficult.
-This is considered a major surgery.
+The recovery time for this surgery can be lengthy, and physical therapy can be difficult.
+This is considered major surgery.

-- Decompression/Release Surgery: some pain and discomfort are caused by compressed nerves or veins.
-Carpal Tunnel Syndrome is an example of this.
-If other treatments fail to relieve symptoms, surgeons can perform a surgery to “release” the carpal tunnel.
+- Decompression/release surgery: some pain and discomfort are caused by compressed nerves or veins.
+Carpal tunnel syndrome is an example of this.
+If other treatments fail to relieve symptoms, surgeons can perform surgery to “release” the carpal tunnel.
 This is performed by cutting a tissue that may be causing structural compression in an attempt to relieve pressure on a nerve.

-- Open Surgery (general): a lot of treatments can be performed by a surgeon by simply making an incision and beginning reparative surgery.
-This may include sewing, sawing, removing damaged or diseased tissue, and so much more.
-Open surgery is ideal for when a patient is suffering from multiple injuries concurrently – especially those which cannot be operated on using Arthroscopy.
+- Open surgery: a lot of treatments can be performed by a surgeon by simply making an incision and beginning reparative surgery.
+This may include sewing, sawing, removing damaged or diseased tissue, and much more.
+Open surgery is ideal when a patient is suffering from multiple injuries concurrently – especially those which cannot be operated on using arthroscopy.

 What You Can Do to Ease Pain After an Operation